JeremySilverTongue/Themepark2/README.md

 # Themepark2
-A project for a computer graphics at PSU.
+A project for a computer graphics class at PSU.

 If by some miricle you get it to build, the controls are: